 At Mbooga, a remote village with neither a town supply nearby nor suitable strata for a borehole, extensive rainwater harvesting is being used.
-The 50,000 litre concrete tank will be completed by mid-October 2017 in time for the arrival of the rains.
+The 50,000 litre concrete tank was completed in y mid-October 2017 in time for the arrival of the rains.

 At Nyasa, another remote village, the large clinic roof was used to collect rainwater for storage.
 Here the ground was suitable for a large underground tank of 96,000 litres.

 Development at Maboha village are on hold while the Tanzanian government clarifies its plans for the area.